mario-hobby/learning_square/README.md

-# Teaching a Pytorch Neural Network to find a square
+# Teaching a Pytorch Neural Network to find the blue square

 With these pytorch scripts I create training data of a blue square of varying sizes planted in a 'noise' image, and train a raw neural network to try to learn